fossasia/publiccode.asia/TRANSLATE.md

 syntax](https://en.wikipedia.org/wiki/Markdown) which is very easy to learn and much more comfortable to write and translate than HTML.

+Note that there is also a sub-directory called `openletter` which files should be translated as well!

 In all files you'll find a *header* which starts and ends with `---` (three dashes).
 In this header, all you have to translate is the `title:` value which defines the title and headline of the page.
 The other values like `type` and